Essex in Ireland: Campaign preparations

-Hugh O'Neill, Earl of Tyrone, was the leader of the Irish confederacy.

 The grand strategy favoured at Dublin, of attacking by land and sea simultaneously, was probably impossible with English resources, given the rumours of a fresh Armada from Spain and the need to keep warships in southern waters.
-The amphibious expedition to establish a northern base at Lough Foyle was abandoned, and the Dublin Council switched from an immediate attack on O'Neill and his confederate, Hugh Roe O'Donnell, when it became clear the strategy would fail through want of forage, cattle, and draught-horses.
+The amphibious expedition to establish a northern base at Lough Foyle was abandoned, and the Dublin Council switched from an immediate attack on Tyrone and his confederate, Hugh Roe O'Donnell, when it became clear the strategy would fail through want of forage, cattle, and draught-horses.
 But this advice was declined by the Privy Council at London, which settled on a straight attack north into Ulster.

-The Dublin Council may have been right: O'Neill bore out its fears by stripping food and horses from the lands bordering the Pale (an area around Dublin traditionally loyal to crown government).
-The rebel leader then encouraged a rebellion by the White Knight in the southern province of Munster, while O'Donnell moved into the western province of Connacht, with the expectation O'Neill would push south to join with the White Knight.
+The Dublin Council may have been right: Tyrone bore out its fears by stripping food and horses from the lands bordering the Pale (an area around Dublin traditionally loyal to crown government).
+The rebel leader then encouraged a rebellion by the White Knight in the southern province of Munster, while O'Donnell moved into the western province of Connacht, with the expectation Tyrone would push south to join with the White Knight.
 War was in preparation at every point of the compass.

-The Dublin Council advised Essex to attack O'Neill's confederates in the east, around the Pale, where the rebels were reckoned at 3,000 plus 800 mercenaries sent from Ulster.
+The Dublin Council advised Essex to attack Tyrone's confederates in the east, around the Pale, where the rebels were reckoned at 3,000 plus 800 mercenaries sent from Ulster.
 Essex seems to have taken that advice, ordering 5,000 troops into garrisons along the border of the Pale.
 To counter the White Knight he reinforced Cork on the south coast, and more troops were ordered into Munster for Sir Thomas Norris (acting president of that province) and into Kilkenny for the Earl of Ormond.
 In the west the army of the President of Connacht, Sir Conyers Clifford, was increased to 3,000.
 Conditions on the ground had set Essex in opposition to the Council in London: he put the threat from the north on hold and chose, instead, to head south and subdue Ireland in a roundabout tour - through the Pale into Munster, and heading back to Dublin through south Leinster.